nnaumenko/metaf/docs/sphinx/api_cloudgroup.rst

 			Use :cpp:func:`amount()` for cloud amount, :cpp:func:`height()` for base height, and :cpp:func:`convectiveType()` for significant convective type.

+			If amount of clouds is trace, use also :cpp:func:`cloudType()` for cloud type.

 		.. cpp:enumerator:: VERTICAL_VISIBILITY

 			Sky is obscured and vertical visibility is indicated instead of cloud data.
 Use :cpp:func:`verticalVisibility()` for vertical visibility value. :cpp:func:`amount()` will return  :cpp:enumerator:`Amount::OBSCURED`.